Music of Armenia: Folk music in the Armenian diaspora

 Descendants of survivors of the Armenian genocide, originally from Western Armenia, and Armenian emigrants from other parts of the Middle East have settled in various countries, especially in the California Central Valley.
 The second- and third-generation artists, such as Richard Hagopian, an oud-player associated with the kef tradition of Armenian-American music have kept their folk traditions alive.
 This dance-oriented style of Armenian music, using Armenian and Middle Eastern folk instruments (often electrified/amplified) and some Western instruments, preserved the folk songs and dances of Western Armenia.
 Many artists also played the contemporary popular songs of cosmopolitan Turkey and other Middle Eastern countries from which the Armenians emigrated (termed surjaran or café aman, meaning cafeteria), on the Eight Avenue of Manhattan, New York City.
 Bands such as the Vosbikian Band of Philadelphia were notable in the 1940s and 1950s for developing their own style of "kef music", heavily influenced by the popular American big band jazz of the time.
 Another oud player, John Berberian, is notable in particular for his fusions of traditional music with rock and jazz in the 1960s.

 In the Lebanese and Syrian diaspora, George Tutunjian, Karnig Sarkissian and others performed Armenian revolutionary songs, which quickly became popular among the Armenian Diaspora, notably ARF supporters.
 In Tehran, Iran, the folk music of the Armenian community is characterized by the work of Nikol Galanderian (1881–1946) and the Goghtan Choir.

+Hayrens

+Hayren is a form of traditional Armenian poetry.
+Hayrens are typically composed of four lines with each of the four lines containing 15 syllables.
+Each line divides into two half-lines that consist of seven and eight syllables.
+Some of this structure has been lost in translation, and the poems are best appreciated in the Armenian language.
+This form of poetry dates back to medieval Armenia and has been used by various poets and writers throughout history.
+The content of hayrens can vary, covering topics such as love, satire, or lessons in morality.

+Examples of Armenian folk music

+Armenian folk music often accompanies Armenian folk dances, which vary significantly across regions.
+Most of the folk songs/dances have ancient or medieval origins.

+The most popular Armenian folk songs/dances are Kochari, Shalakho, Yarkhushta, Berd, Tamzara, Lorke, Sari Aghjik, and Uzundara.

+Another example is Mokats Mirza, a medieval folk song.